Registration

 15 minutes on stage

-30 minute off stage clinic
+30 minute clinic

 Finals groups will have up to 10 minutes on stage, INCLUDING getting on and off stage.